The aye-aye is a medium-sized nocturnal lemur; this is where the similarity to any other lemur ends.

 In the wild, aye-ayes live in the tropical rainforests and tropical dry forests of Madagascar.

-The aye-aye is classified as near threatened.
+The aye-aye is classified as endangered.
 It is at the centre of many local superstitious beliefs - some of which protect the aye-aye, but others result in persecution.

 Due to deforestation and persecution, the population dramatically declined in size and by the 1980s only a few scattered individuals were thought to remain.
 Recent research has shown that aye ayes are more widely distributed than previously thought and sightings have thankfully increased.
 A protected aye aye reserve off the northeast coast of Madagascar - Nosy Mangabe - has now been established.